 - Once you are satisfied that the pointer is correct, firmly push it in on the spindle as far as you noted that it had been pushed before you'd removed it.
 Move the needle up-scale by hand again and verify that it will (slowly) move down, indicating that it isn't binding anywhere.

 - In the case you may have noted one or two small cylinders with granules inside them that are either still in place, or had previously fallen out and it was recommended that they be put in a sealed storage bag.
 These are moisture absorbers and they sit in a slight recess one one side of the case.
 It is recommended that these be reinstalled

-- When you put the speedometer module back into the case, make sure that you move the needle out of the way when you pry up on the faceplate to reinstall the three screws.
+- When you put the speedometer module back into the case make sure that you move the needle out of the way when you pry up on edges of the speedometer face to reinstall the three screws.